 Checklists can be helpful tools for conducting Compliance Verification audits.
-However, it is important that ESD control program requirements are well documented and accessible to avoid a tendency for checklists becoming de facto lists of requirements.
+However, it is important that ESD Control Program requirements are well documented and accessible to avoid a tendency for checklists becoming de facto lists of requirements.
 Table 3 indicates the type of questions and information that might be included in an auditing checklist.
-Other checklists are in the ESD Handbook ESD TR20.20 section 4.3.3.
-Your own checklists, of course, will be based on your specific needs and program requirements.
-They should conform to your actual ESD control procedures and specifications and they should be consistent with any ISO 9000 requirements you may have.
+Other checklists are in the ESD Handbook ESD TR20.20.
+Your checklists, of course, will be based on your specific needs and program requirements.
+They should conform to your actual ESD control procedures and specifications, and they should be consistent with any ISO 9000 requirements you may have.
 For ANSI/ESD S20.20 based ESD Control Programs, the recognized Certification Bodies (Registrars) use a formal checklist supplied by the ESD Association to aid in conducting the Certification Audit.